Refefer/fastxml/README.md

 1. I'm currently estimating the leaf classifiers with the label mean and setting margin to the maximum radius of a sample in that set (ie. Hard Margin SVDD).
 This works reasonably well for tail labels with few examples (~5-10 examples), however for head classes the hard margin starts to include _everything_, a problem for boosting tail labels.

  - Is there a better way to learn this?
- - Is there a way to leverage scikit learn's one class SVM in a space efficient manner?

-2. Need to move inference of leaf classifiers into Cython.
-It currently slows down inference substantially compared to the Cython optimized tree navigation.

-3. Run all the standard benchmark datasets against it.
+2. Run all the standard benchmark datasets against it.

-4. Refactor.
+3. Refactor.
 Most of the effort has been spent on speed and it needs to be cleaned up.